Faieto: History

 Written records concerning the history of Faieto are scarce.
 According to oral histories, the town at one time was located on the opposite, left bank of the stream known as the Fiumicello, a tributary of the Tordino River.
 In present times it is situated on the right bank.
 One reason postulated for this change in location relates to a seventeenth century landslide that destroyed all of the houses of the town.
 A competing explanation attributes this event to an earthquake sometime around the year 1703 that struck the nearby Gran Sasso region.

 At one time Faieto was administered by the commune of Valle San Giovanni.
 After the unification of Italy, the citizens of Faieto, along with several neighboring villages, petitioned a modification of their borders.
 This request was granted by the Prefect of Teramo on 16 May 1868.
 This resulted in the transfer of Faieto, along with the neighboring village of Casanova to the commune of Cortino.

 The De Ambrosiis, D'Andrea, Brunozzi families have roots in Faieto dating back many centuries.

 Churches

-Just above the town is the "Piano delle Macchie" (Plain of Hedges).
-Located here was a charitable institution under the tutelage of the Franciscan Fathers from the Sanctuary of Our Mother of Grace in Teramo.
-It served as a hospitality point along one of the sheepherder paths leading upwards from Frondarola to Piano Roseto in the nearby mountain ridge known as "Monti della Laga".
+Just above the town in the "Piano delle Macchie", was a charitable institution under the Franciscans from the Sanctuary of Our Mother of Grace in Teramo, which served as a hospitality point along a path from Frondarola to Piano Roseto.